Single Drunk Female: Season 1 (2022)

-Season 2
+Season 2 (2023)

 Broadcast and release

 The series premiered on Freeform on January 20, 2022.
-The second season is scheduled to premiere on April 12, 2023, with all ten second season episodes set to be released on Hulu on April 13.
+The second season premiered on April 12, 2023, with all ten second-season episodes released on Hulu on April 13.
+The series finale aired on May 10, 2023.
+The series was removed on Hulu on July 1, 2023.

 Reception

 Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 96% approval rating with an average rating of 7.8/10, based on 25 critic reviews.
 The website's critics consensus reads, "Single Drunk Female's clear-eyed chronicle of the challenges of sobriety is a joy, thanks in part to some spiky satire and Sofia Black-D'Elia's spirited star turn."
-Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 11 critics, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 11 critics, indicating "generally favorable reviews".

 Leila Latif of The A.V.
 Club gave the first season a B and said, "Sofia Black-D'Elia makes for an incredible lead across all 10 episodes, selling every moment of Samantha's story as a woman with high-functioning alcoholism rebuilding her life."
 Reviewing the series' first season for The Guardian, Ellen E Jones gave a rating of 4 out of 5 stars and described it as "a show that has most to say at the very point when other shows lose interest."

+On Rotten Tomatoes, the second season holds an approval rating of 100% with an average rating of 7.8/10, based on 6 critic reviews.
+Metacritic gave the second season a weighted average score of 81 out of 100 based on 4 critics, indicating "universal acclaim".